 (f) The compliance plan shall include the following items:

-(v) A numerical demonstration that the emission reductions obtained from all engines included under the plan will be equivalent to or greater than the owner/operator's facility seasonal NOx 2007 tonnage reduction, based on the difference between the past NOx emission rate and the projected NOx emission rate multiplied by the projected operating hours for each affected engine, and taking into account any credit under paragraph (B)(1)(e) of this rule; and
+(v) A numerical demonstration that the emission reductions obtained from all engines included under the plan will be equivalent to or greater than the owner's or operator's facility seasonal NOx 2007 tonnage reduction, based on the difference between the past NOx emission rate and the projected NOx emission rate multiplied by the projected operating hours for each affected engine, and taking into account any credit under paragraph (B)(1)(e) of this rule.

 (vi) Provisions for monitoring, reporting and recordkeeping for each affected engine.

-(C) Any owner or operator subject to the requirements of paragraph (B) of this rule shall comply with the following requirements:
+(C) Any owner or operator subject to the requirements of paragraph (B) of this rule shall comply with the following :

 (a) Complete an initial performance test consistent with the requirements of 40 CFR Part 60, Appendix A, following installation of emission controls required to achieve the emission rate limit specified in paragraph (B)(2) of this rule.

 (b) Perform periodic monitoring sufficient to yield reliable data from the relevant time period that is representative of a source's compliance with the emission rate limit specified in paragraph (B)(2) of this rule.
-Such periodic monitoring may include either:
+Such periodic monitoring may include one of the following:

-(iii) A predictive emissions measurement system that relies on automated data collection from instruments; or
+(iii) A predictive emissions measurement system that relies on automated data collection from instruments.

 (iv) A continuous emission monitoring system that complies with 40 CFR Part 60 or 40 CFR Part 75.